pMeshToolkit/quickstart/README.md

 ` print(string) `- Adds a message to the activity log.
 ` getData(url) `- returns data from the url as a string.
-` postData(url,parameters) ` - returns data from the url as a string with the parameter string being passed as post data.
-The parameters must be url encoded.
+` postData(url,parameters) ` - returns data from the url as a string with the parameter string being passed as post data - the parameters must be url encoded.

 The default script is: